 Research to learn your state specific hemp program rules and regulations for licensing through the Department of Agriculture.
 Make plans to acquire the license per program requirements.
 Check county and city ordinances.

 Determine what hemp end products you are growing for such as, grain, fiber, hurd, CBD, biomass or multi crop production.

 Till soil in fall before the end of November for late Spring planting.
 Late tilling may cause an approximate loss of 5% per month.
 An approximate loss of 30% if there is not an early till.
+Use a cover crop.

 Acquire a hemp license prior to purchasing seeds.

 Only purchase vetted seed varieties that are bred and stable for specific geographic and soil conditions as well as end product.
 Visit the breeding farm if possible.
 Ask for two years on Certificates of Analysis and 3 references.
 Certified seed varieties may be required per state regulations.